 Leaving the pond loop and heading for the heights

-Kim was with us last year for a walk above Lake Sherando (and of course for walks near the lake in Wisconsin in summer), but hasn't seen Augusta Springs yet.
+Kim was with us last year for a walk above Lake Sherando (and of course for walks near the Wisconsin lake in summer), but hasn't seen Augusta Springs yet.

 We're taking the central path up the spine of the ridge today.